GioF71/yams-docker/README.md

 ## Why

 I just wanted to be able to run `yams` using a docker container.
+I wanted to be able to use it on Moode Audio also.

 ## Prerequisites